FlowForwarding/loom/README.md

 ## Overview

-Tapestry is a system that measures network complexity by monitoring DNS queries via OpenFlow enabled network taps in front of one or more of an organization's internal recursive DNS servers.
+Tapestry is a system that measures network complexity by caputring Domain Name System (DNS) endpoint interaction data via OpenFlow enabled network taps in front of one or more of an organization's internal recursive DNS servers.

-Network interaction data is collected over time and a Network Complexity Index (NCI) is computed on-line and can be viewed in near real-time via a built in Web based interface.
+Network interaction data is collected over time, distinct acitivites between are detected and a Network Complexity Index (NCI) is computed on-line and can be viewed in near real-time via a built in Web based interface.

 ## Requirements